Atlanta airport

 Towns named Hartsville do exist in both Tennessee and South Carolina — but I do not believe that they are located close enough to the airport in Atlanta to justify the “name change.”

-Should John Eades be taken to task for not taking more care in attempting to use the correct name for the airport in Atlanta — or is what he did understandable if you believe that Hartsfield–Jackson Atlanta International Airport is simply a ridiculously long name?
+Should John Eades have been taken to task for not being more careful in attempting to use the correct name for the airport in Atlanta — or is what he did understandable if you believe that Hartsfield–Jackson Atlanta International Airport is simply a ridiculously long name?

 Photograph ©2010 by Brian Cohen.